 Some of these include:

-- Inaccurate stock counts that create a discrepancy between demand and supply.
+- Inaccurate stock counts create a discrepancy between demand and supply.

 - Lost or missing equipment that slows down projects.

-- Incorrect calibration that results in unstable structures and put many lives at risk.
+- Incorrect calibration that results in unstable structures and puts many lives at risk.

 Most of these challenges are easy to overcome if companies would only look into removing inefficiencies in their internal processes.
 Let’s see how traditional equipment management is to blame.